 Autism Scholarship Program: Information For Districts

-The school district of residence conducts an initial evaluation.
+If a disability is suspected, the school district of residence will conduct an initial evaluation.
 If the student is determined to be a child with a disability, the district of residence will also conduct reevaluations.

-The district of residence is responsible for developing the initial IEP that offers a free appropriate public education (FAPE) and annually updates the IEP.
+The district of residence is responsible for developing an initial IEP that offers a free appropriate public education (FAPE) and annually updates the IEP.

 A public school district can register as a scholarship provider for scholarship students, but they cannot provide services to students who reside in their district.
 They can only offer services to students whose parents would otherwise be required to pay a fee for those services.